-Nepal, officially Federal Democratic Republic of Nepal, is a landlocked country in South Asia.
+Nepal, officially the Federal Democratic Republic of Nepal, is a landlocked country in South Asia.
 It is located mainly in the Himalayas, but also includes parts of the Indo-Gangetic Plain.
-With an estimated population of 26.4 million, it is 48th largest country by population and 93rd largest country by area.
+With an estimated population of 26.4milliontisthe 48thlargestcountry by population and hee 93rd largest country by area.

-With a wide variety of flora and fauna, Nepal holds some of the rarest species wildlife such as the one-horned Rhino, Bengal tiger, Red Panda and the national flower Rhododendron.
+With a wide variety of flora and fauna, Nepal holds some of the rarest species of wildlife such as the one-horned Rhino, Bengal tiger, Red Panda, and the national flower Rhododendron.

 We are listing some of the most interesting fun facts about Nepal.